travorhouse12/Salmon_Analysis/README.md

 The storyboard for the Dashboard can be located on the Google Slides draft as well as in the SB folder on the main branch.

-Extra Information on the Daashboard Section
+Extra Information on the Dashboard Section

 - The blue print for the storyboard is just a mockup.
 There may be more on the storyboard then really will be completed for the dashboard.
 The more ideas the easier the process will be to complete it.